phynance/Double_Bollinger_Band_with_Backtest/README.md

 ## Follow-up:
 In the study above, we can see that simply using double bollinger band will generate a quite unsatisfactory result.
-However, this whole projects builds up the skeleton for further ideas.
+However, this whole projects builds up the skeleton for further ideas implementation.

-1. For example, users may change the selling signal when crossing the middle of band instead of the top of the band.
+1. For example, users may change the selling signal setup when crossing the middle of band instead of the top of the band.
 2. The valid period `self.buyreleasedDate+5` is set to 5 days in the example above.
 This may be trained further by Machine learning.
 3. This can be combineed with momemtum trading strategy or other indicators such as SMA, golden cross.
 4. The script will be further extended to paper trading on Binance